jakev220/cse15l-lab-reports/lab_report_3.md

 Sources used:
 * ChatGPT: I used ChatGPT to get a simple explanation of this command option.
+- ChatGPT Prompts

+     - "What are some command-line options for find and how do you use them?"

+            ```
+            -type: This option is used to search for files of a specific type.
+For example,
+            to  find all directories in the current directory, you can use the command:
+            find . -type d
+            ```
 * [Linux Manual Page](https://man7.org/linux/man-pages/man1/find.1.html): I used the Linux manual to learn about what specific files could be found using the `-type` option.